bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 - baseline communism very restricted in 17th century French
 	- squabbling
-- [Northeast Woodlands](Northeast%20Woodlands), and many societies, inconceivable to refuse a request for food
+- [northeast_woodlands](northeast_woodlands.md), and many societies, inconceivable to refuse a request for food
 	- guaranteed means to autonomous life
 	- or ensure no one subordinated to another
 	- communism **in support of** individual freedom